R. L. Shep

-R. L. Shep is the professional name of Robert Lee "Robb" Shep (27 February 1933 - December 21, 2022), an American artist, writer, publisher, textile scholar, shiatsu practitioner, and member of the Mendocino Healing Community.
-Shep is best known for known for his first book, Cleaning and Repairing Books: A Practical Home Manual, for his publications on textile arts, dress, and manners, and for his textile-related endowments.
+R. L. Shep (born Robert Lee "Robb" Shep; 27 February 1933 – December 21, 2022), was an American artist, writer, publisher, textile scholar, shiatsu practitioner and member of the Mendocino Healing Community.
+Shep is best known for his first book, Cleaning and Repairing Books: A Practical Home Manual, for his publications on textile arts, dress, and manners, and for his textile-related endowments.

 Early life and education

 Robert Lee Shep was born in Los Angeles, California to Ruth and Milton Shep, the children of Russian Jewish émigrés.

 In 1950, Shep graduated from Army and Navy Academy.
 He received a Bachelor of Arts in Dramatic Art from the University of California, Berkeley in 1955.
 Shep continued his education, first at the Royal Academy of Dramatic Art, London (1955–56), then at the American Institute of Foreign Trade, now Thunderbird School of Global Management, in Glendale, Arizona.

 Career

 In 1965, Shep began to sell imported and out-of-print books on costume and textiles.

 Shep first traveled to Nepal in 1978.
 In 1981, he took the helm of The Textile Booklist.

-Between 1983 and 2004, Shep made several trips to Bhutan and Northeastern India; collecting and studying Bhutanese and Northeastern Indian Naga textiles, particularly from the Maram Naga people, exploring design themes that remain consistent, persisting in the work even as traditions change over time.
+Between 1983 and 2004, Shep made several trips to Bhutan and Northeastern India; collecting and studying Bhutanese and Northeastern Indian Naga textiles.
+He particularly studied from the Maram Naga people, exploring design themes that remain consistent, persisting in the work even as traditions change over time.
 On his return to the United States, Shep devoted two issues of The Textile Booklist to Bhutan (Winter 1984 and Spring 1984) which included illustrated articles.

 The Seattle Textile and Rug Society sponsored two presentations by Shep, the first (1999) focused on silks from Northeastern India, and the second, Naga textiles, as represented in the ikat collections of Shep and fellow textile scholar Irene Joshi.

 Textiles from the Indian subcontinent and the Mekong Delta represent the core of the Shep collection, which includes some thirty Naga blankets or shawls dating from the late 1960s to the mid-1990s, representing textile development during that period.
 Other items in the collection date from the early 20th century.
 This collection was given to the Fowler Museum at UCLA.

-At the end of 2004, the most of the balance of R. L. Shep's collection of antique and contemporary hand-loomed textiles was given to the Mingei Museum in San Diego, with some of the Shep collection going to the Henry Art Gallery, at the University of Washington.
+At the end of 2004, most of the balance of R. L. Shep's collection of antique and contemporary hand-loomed textiles was given to the Mingei Museum in San Diego, with some of the Shep collection going to the Henry Art Gallery, at the University of Washington.